Center for Writing and Speaking

 We encourage students to come in for tutoring at any stage of the process, from understanding the assignment and idea development to the final stages of editing and polishing.
 Tutoring conferences are collaborative: the student brings her ideas, intentions, and knowledge, and the tutor brings experience in helping writers and speakers turn their work into successful final projects.
 Throughout the conference, tutors emphasize critical thinking and student ownership of their work.
 As CWS director Christine Cozzens said, The Center for Writing and Speaking should really be called the center for intellectual engagement outside the classroom.

-The CWS is located on the ground floor of McCain Library and is open 24 hours a day as a student work space; tutoring is offered six days a week.
-Three different spaces provide students the opportunity to work in the kind of environment that is best suited to meet their needs.
-The Tutoring Lounge (G-13) offers a comfortable, relaxed tutoring environment with ample seating and desks, coffee and tea (to give you that extra push while writing your paper or working on your presentation!), and all the best reference materials to help make your assignment a success.
-In the Conference Room (G-37), you can meet collectively with your presentation group—or individually—with a tutor as your prepare your speech.
-When you’re all ready to practice your speech, our Presentation Center (G-11) has state-of-the-art projection equipment to help you make the most of what you have to say.
+The CWS is located on the ground floor of Campbell Hall and is open 24 hours a day as a student work space; tutoring is offered six days a week.
+Two different spaces provide students the opportunity to work in the kind of environment that is best suited to meet their needs.
+The Tutoring Hub (G-14) offers a comfortable, relaxed tutoring environment with ample seating and desks, coffee and tea (to give you that extra push while writing your paper or working on your presentation!), and all the best reference materials to help make your assignment a success.
+Meet collectively with your presentation group—or individually—with a tutor as your prepare your project.
+If you are working on a speech and want to practice your delivery, our Presentation Center (G-17) has state-of-the-art projection equipment to help you make the most of what you have to say.

 Available resources include over 100 student-produced handouts on many aspects of writing and speaking, books, journals, computers, printers, scanners, software and audio and video playback equipment.
-Christine Cozzens, Charles A. Dana Professor of English, directs the CWS and Leah Kuenzi ’12 serves as the Coordinator.
+Christine Cozzens, Charles A. Dana Professor of English, directs the CWS and Mina Ivanova serves as the Coordinator.
 Over 5,000 tutoring conferences are held at the CWS each year; that means Agnes Scott students from all majors appreciate and make good use of this service.